rks101/eglinux/README.md

 Note:-
 1. International Electrotechnical Commission (IEC - https://iec.ch) standardized the use of prefixes like "kibi-", "mebi-", "gibi-", "tebi-", "pebi-", etc., to represent binary multiples, reserving "kilo-", "mega-", "giga-", "tera-", "peta-", etc., for decimal multiples.
 2. Certain OS or software utilities may display storage values slightly different or less than vendor published values because of the GB/GiB unit used.
 For TeraBytes, PetaBytes (and higher), the difference becomes significant because of the growth of the power of 2 versus the power of 10.
 3. One can read the man page of the top command.
-There is no need to memorise the large numbers.
+There is no need to memorize the large numbers.
+Check `info numfmt` as well.

 ----